Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Great Plains expedition #3 conclusion; Forecast update 11

-My third Great Plains storm chasing expedition of the season - a 12-day journey - ended on Monday the 27th, with two additional severe weather days in the Midwest to add to the long stretch of consecutive chase days.
+My third Great Plains weather expedition of the season - a 12-day journey - ended on Monday the 27th, with two additional severe weather days in the Midwest to add to the long stretch of consecutive expedition days.
 Following the successes of the first couple of days, the rest of the trip was unproductive and frustrating.
 Starting with the 20th, each day had big potential in model forecasts - but largely fell apart as the storms unfolded.
 The final tally for the trip was five tornadoes: three in Nebraska on the 17th and two in Texas on the 20th.
 Though most of the trip was a letdown, the first day was excellent in quality.
 So, it wasn't as bad as it could have been.

 A summary of all of the individual days is in the works, including GPS logs, photos, videos and 4-way dashcam timelapses.
 Stay tuned!